 It almost doesn’t matter if he was or wasn’t.
 What does matter is that some of us have been harboring residual trauma from decades of anti-Asian hate.
 All it takes is a small, seemingly unrelated incident to make us feel helpless and a bit triggered (to sound like a ‘snowflake,’ I suppose).

-My first memory of Halloween is from when we were new to the United States and my grandfather — who had moved in with us to watch me while my parents worked — called my father at work in a panic.
+My first memory of Halloween is from when we were new to the United States and my grandfather — who had moved in with us to watch me while my parents worked — called my father in a panic.
 He said children were at our door begging for candy and we didn’t have any.

 At that time, Halloween wasn’t a thing in South Korea.
 So the idea that American kids were going from door to door asking for treats was literally a foreign concept for my 할아버지.
 Not wanting to disappoint the children, he ended up giving each child a nickel (which at the time could buy a nice selection of candy).
 The kids left happy.